 Roel Voorintholt

 Not only a life devoted to dance, but a life devoted to Introdans.
 That’s probably the best way of describing the dedicated life career of Roel Voorintholt (Enschede, 1961).
-For over thirty years he has been working at the company that he already hugely admired as a young dance student.
+For over forty years he has been working at the company that he already hugely admired as a young dance student.
 It was in the 1982/83 season that he joined the group as a replacement for an injured dancer, and since 2005 he has been the artistic director.
-Over the past three decades and more he has seen, and above all helped, Introdans to grow from a small group that transmitted the passion for dance mostly in community centres and sports halls in the eastern Netherlands to a thriving organisation that, as the third dance company in the Netherlands, now occupies an important position in the cultural life of the Netherlands itself and far beyond.
+Over the past four decades he has seen, and above all helped, Introdans to grow from a small group that transmitted the passion for dance mostly in community centres and sports halls in the eastern Netherlands to a thriving organisation that, as the third dance company in the Netherlands, now occupies an important position in the cultural life of the Netherlands itself and far beyond.

 Setting up an independent youth department